 The Adams Center organizes conferences, symposia, and invited lectures to heighten awareness of the enduring importance of Cold War military history and strategic analysis.
 Events are designed to promote interaction among VMI cadets, Cold War scholars, and national security professional.
-All are open to the public.

 Michael S. Neiberg, Ph.D., U.S. Army War College

 Time: 7:45 p.m. on Wednesday, December 2, 2015